AnglDavd/docker/romm/README.md

 ## 🌐 Usage

 Once the services are running, RomM should be accessible in your web browser at `http://localhost:80`. 🚀

+## 🔄 Updating Your Applications: Stay Fresh!

+To ensure you're always running the latest and greatest versions of RomM and its dependencies, follow these steps:

+1. Pull the newest Docker images:
+    ```bash
+    docker compose pull
+    ```
+2. Recreate and start the containers with the new images:
+    ```bash
+    docker compose up -d
+    ```
+    This will download any updated images and restart your services, applying the new versions while preserving your data! ✨

 ## 📂 Folder Structure